doged-io/doged/doc/test-shell.md

 * Python3
 * `dogecoind` built in the same repository as the `TestShell`.

-## 2. Importing `TestShell` from the Bitcoin ABC repository
+## 2. Importing `TestShell` from the Dogecash repository

-We can import the `TestShell` by adding the path of the Bitcoin ABC `test_framework` module to the beginning of the PATH variable, and then importing the `TestShell` class from the `test_shell` sub-package.
+We can import the `TestShell` by adding the path of the Dogecash `test_framework` module to the beginning of the PATH variable, and then importing the `TestShell` class from the `test_shell` sub-package.